By uploading security camera footage to FTP servers, you may enjoy these advantages without paying expensive subscription fees.

 Step 2.
 Configure the FTP upload schedule, and click Save to save the settings.

 ● Images are still uploaded regularly according to the interval.
 When the camera detects a motion, it will upload an image even if the upload interval has not yet been reached, that is, both the Alarm and the Timer are working; while the video only takes effect on the Timer schedule, and uploads according to the Max file size, the camera does not upload additional alarm video.

 ● If only Alarm schedule is set, upload the file when the camera detects motion.

 ● If only Timer schedule is set, the video will be uploaded according to the max file size, and the images will be uploaded according to the interval.

-Step 4.
-Click Save to save the settings first, and then click Test to check whether FTP has been set up successfully.
+Step 3.
+Click Test to check whether FTP has been set up successfully.

-If you see FTP Login Failed, please click FTP stops working to troubleshoot the issue.
+If you see FTP Test is Failed, please click FTP Stops Working to troubleshoot the issue.